danielcorin/Hearts/README.md

 * A player receives one point per heart and 13 points for the queen of spades.

-* If a player has all of the points, he or she has "shot the moon" and all other players get 26 points (not yet implemented).
+* If a player has all of the points, he or she has "shot the moon" and all other players get 26 points.

 * The game ends when the first player gets to 100.
 The winner is the player with the fewest points.